-When the muscles and nerves that govern the swallowing organs are disordered, disrupted, damaged, or destroyed, swallowing function is altered.
-However, neuroplasticity allows for adaptations when normal structures are destroyed.
-The swallowing organs and their ability to develop compensatory strategies in individuals with neurological or muscular damage to the swallowing organs can still swallow certain types of foods and liquids safely.
-Video 1-1 shows an example of a normal flexible endoscopic evaluation of swallowing (FEES).
-Video 1-2 presents an example of a normal modified barium swallow (MBS) examination.
-(MBS is also known as a videofluoroscopic swallow study [VFSS].)
+When the muscles of the swallowing organs or the nerves that govern these organs are disordered, disrupted, damaged, or destroyed, swallowing can no longer be normal.
+However, because of the neuroplasticity of the swallowing organs and their ability to develop compensatory strategies, individuals with neurologic or muscular damage to the swallowing organs can still swallow certain types of foods and liquids safely.
+Video 1-1 is an example of a normal flexible endoscopic evaluation of swallowing (FEES).
+Video 1-2 is an example of a normal modified barium swallow (MBS) examination.
+(MBS is also known as videofluoroscopic swallow study [VFSS].)
 Note the fluid movement and the speed of the bolus as it travels to the esophagus.